raphamorim/react-tv/README.md

 These restrictions make super responsive 60fps experiences especially tricky.
 The strategy is **step in the renderer**: Applying reactive concepts to unblock the processing on the renderer layer, plug the TV's keyListener, avoid React.createElement (which cost a lot)[...]

 In addition: Unify the build for multiple TV platforms.

+### React-TV Renderer Characteristics

+The React-TV renderer is **asynchronous by default**.
+Does not check for accessibility properties.

 ## Getting Started